 PCOS is associated with infertility.
 Most commonly, women with PCOS have trouble conceiving because they may not ovulate (release a mature egg) every month.
 Nevertheless, some women with PCOS may conceive on their own.
 For overweight women with PCOS, even a small amount of weight loss (5-10% of their overall weight) may help them to begin ovulating on their own.

 Clomid is the most effective pill to help a woman with PCOS achieve a pregnancy: FICTION

 Historically, clomiphene citrate (Clomid) was thought to be the best pill to induce ovulation in patients with PCOS.
 Recently, however, a large clinical trial demonstrated that a medication called letrozole is more effective than clomid at helping women with PCOS to have successful pregnancies (Legro et al. Letrozole versus clomiphene for infertility in the polycystic ovary syndrome.
 N Engl J Med.
 2014 Jul 10;371(2):119-29).
 As a result of this study, we will likely see a dramatic shift in the way infertile patients with PCOS are cared for.

 Our physicians at Fertility Centers of New England have an extensive breadth of expertise in managing PCOS.
-If you have been diagnosed with PCOS or have further questions about the best treatment path for you, please contact us today!
+If you have been diagnosed with PCOS or have further questions about the real facts of PCOS and the best treatment path for you, please contact us today!

 *Your consultation is FREE if you don’t have infertility insurance coverage.